Indie folk

 Select GPT Image 2 — the strongest model for crisp, correctly-spelled cover text — and set a square 1:1 aspect.

-Drop the result back on Canvas and re-prompt to tweak typography, palette, or layout until the cover reads exactly right.
+Drop the result back on Canvas and re-prompt to tweak typography, palette, or layout until the cover reads right.

 Cover art with band and title text rendered straight onto the artwork — across genres, ready for streaming or vinyl.